mehvan2021/Artisto/README.md

    1- Making Pages (Home, PublisherList, PublisherBio, BidInfo).

-   2- Landing page will show all new bids shared in my city.
+   2- Landing page will show all new bids shared by selected city Artists.

-   3- PublisherList page will show all other user names in list from city.
+   3- PublisherList page will show all other user names in list from selected city.

    4- BidsInfo page will show full Lyrics and play Melody.